-There are several government tax incentives, grants and assistance funds available for farm shed projects including:
+There are several government tax incentives, grants and assistance funds available for farm shed projects.
+If you are building a new shed, it may be worth finding out if your project is eligible for any of these offers.

 Temporary Full Expensing